-- (d) Represents: (1) the estimated amount of current federal and state taxes to be incurred of \$4.6 million (2) the estimated amount of deferred federal and state income taxes to be recognized of \$50.0 million, and (3) the elimination of the tax liability associated with the Pearl Gas conveyance of \$3.5 million. - (e) Reflects the estimated additional amount to be recorded by Petro for legal, professional and advisory fees (estimated to be \$6.1 million) incurred by Petro and Star Gas Partners in the transaction. - (f) Represents the exchange of 26.6 million shares of Petro's Class A common stock and Class C common stock valued at \$64.4 million for 2.8 million senior subordinated units valued at \$51.2 million, 0.6 million Junior Subordinated Units valued at \$8.8 million and 0.3 million general partner units valued at common stock is \$58.1 million or \$2.43 per share and the value assigned to Petro's Class C common stock is \$6.3 million or \$2.43 per share.
-The method used to determine the fair market value of Star Gas Partners' senior subordinated units, junior subordinated units and general partner units were based on an implied unit analysis.
-See page 70 for a description of the implied unit analysis method.
+- (d) Represents: (1) the estimated amount of current federal and state taxes to be incurred of \$4.6 million (2) the estimated amount of deferred federal and state income taxes to be recognized of \$50.0 million, and (3) the elimination of the tax liability associated with the Pearl Gas conveyance of \$3.5 million. - (e) Reflects the estimated additional amount to be recorded by Petro of legal, professional and advisory fees (estimated to be \$6.1 million) incurred by Petro and the Partnership in the Transaction. - (f) Represents the exchange of 26.6 million shares of Petro's Class A Common Stock and Class C Common Stock valued at \$64.4 million for 2.8 million Senior Subordinated Units valued at \$51.2 million, 0.6 million Junior Subordinated Units valued at \$8.8 million and 0.3 million General Partner Units valued at \$4.4 million.
+The values used to determine the fair market value of Petro's common stock and the Partnership's senior subordinated units were based on a report received from A.G.
+Edwards & Sons, Inc to the Special Committee.